codeWithHak/python-projects/README.md

 # 🐍 Python Projects by Huzair

-Welcome to my collection of Python projects — from fun beginner games to more advanced apps using APIs, GUIs, and even AI.
-This repo is my journey as I level up in Python development 💻🚀
+Welcome to my collection of Python projects, from fun beginner games to more advanced apps using APIs, GUIs, and even AI.
+This repo is my journey as I level up in Python development 💻

 > 📅 Started on: April 20, 2025
 > 👨‍💻 First project: [Number Guessing Game](01_beginner/01_number_guessing_game)